Ministry of Justice (Portugal)

 The Ministry of Justice (Ministério da Justiça) is the Portuguese government ministry responsible for the administration of the judiciary system.
 It is headed by the Minister of Justice.

-The Ministry of Justice should not be confused with the Public Ministry.
-This last one is not a Government ministry - despite the name - but the independent body of magistrates of the Judiciary charged with the public prosecution and the legal representation of the State before the courts.
+The Ministry of Justice should not be confused with the Public Ministry, which is not a government ministry but the independent body of magistrates of the judiciary charged with the public prosecution and legal representation of the State before the courts.

 Unlike many other countries, the Portuguese Minister of Justice does not have any kind of hierarchic authority over the public prosecutors.

 Roles

 The roles of the Ministry of Justice include: